Interactive and Batch Jobs

 #### Truncated for website view

 The lines in the script beginning with #SBATCH are sbatch directives, or flags passed to sbatch which give instructions about the job we are requesting.
 This script requests a single node, single task job with 10G of RAM for a maximum time of 1 hour.
-See SLURM sbatch documentation for the full list of options.
+See Slurm sbatch documentation for the full list of options.
 Remember to use hyakalloc to find which accounts and partitions are available to you.
 If you have a compute parition, replace --parition=ckpt with --partition=compute and your job will be scheduled faster because you will be requesting a job on resources you can use with priority access.

 Once you have edited the script to fit your needs, you can submit it with sbatch.